 • Copies of all bills and rental payments must be submitted with application prior to review.
 No checks will be issued to anyone expect the Merchant on the utility or rent payment.

-• A brief narrative describing the child's condition and the families need must be included and written by the social worker, child life specialist, or hospital personnel.
+• A brief narrative describing the child's condition and the families need must be included, and may be used to raise funds on social media to fund the grant requested.

-• Social Worker will be notified of approval or denial
+• Social Worker or Parent will be notified of approval or denial

 • If the check is not cashed in 60 days of printing date, Ayden's Army of Angels has the right to cancel the check.

-*We will only assist a family who has had their Social Worker complete an application, we do not take requests via Social Media or applications directly from the families*
+*We will only assist a family who has completed an application, we do not take requests via social media*